-Featuring Karine Polwart, Julie Fowlis, Seckou Keita, Kris Drever, Kerry Andrew, Rachel Newton, Beth Porter and Jim Molyneaux
+Featuring Karine Polwart, Julie Fowlis, Seckou Keita, Kris Drever, Rachel Newton, Beth Porter and Jim Molyneux.

-: a multi-award-winning songwriter and musician, a theatre maker, storyteller, essayist, and published writer, whose script for her award-winning show Wind Resistance
+a multi-award-winning songwriter and musician, a theatre maker, storyteller, essayist, and published writer, who’s script for her award-winning show Wind Resistance

 was picked by Robert Macfarlane for The Guardian’s Best Books of 2017.